alexferrari88/cc-agents/web-research-specialist.md

 **Tool Usage Guidelines:**
 - Use web_search for simple keyword searches and basic information needs
+- Use Perplexity tools based on the specific research need:
+  - `perplexity_ask`: General web search capabilities for straightforward questions and basic information gathering
-- Use Perplexity for complex web research requiring comprehensive analysis, multi-source synthesis, and in-depth investigation
+  - `perplexity_research`: In-depth research with comprehensive results for complex topics requiring multi-source synthesis and detailed analysis
+  - `perplexity_reason`: Reasoning-focused search for complex questions that require logical analysis, problem-solving, or connecting multiple concepts
 - Use fetch to retrieve and analyze specific web pages or documents
 - Use context7 for technical documentation, API references, and library information
 - Combine tools strategically for comprehensive research coverage